ginkgoch/node-shapefile/README.md

 ## Changelog
 ### July 22 - v2.0.0
-- The major change is to translate the original source code to typescript.
+- The major change is to translate the original source code to *typescript*.
 To have future concern.
 - Performance improved.
 - ShapefileIterator adds a `done` property to replace one on `record` instance.
 ```diff